JamesTruong43/41189-Weekly-Reflections/README.md

 What would I do better next time and with what anticipated results?

 What theory proved to be useful and why?
 What have I learnt from this?

+# Week 3

+What have I learnt this week?
+The different types of actor models that are available to use.

+This week I learned about:
+- Actor Models
+- Behavioural Models
+- Rule-based Models

+What do I ‘now know’ that I did not before?
+The wisdom hierarchy and the different theories
+What insights have I gained?

+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 4

+What have I learnt this week?
+Human-centred complex systems

+This week I learned about:
+- System Dynamics
+- Agent-based Models
+- Networks

+What do I ‘now know’ that I did not before?
+The different types of networks
+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?